-This is a SUPER simple trick that could pay off massive dividends if you’re ever pulled over with pot in the car!
+This is a simple trick that could pay massive dividends if you’re ever pulled over with weed in the car!

-Like we just mentioned, probable cause is one of the only real things that gives an officer the right to search you for weed, and/or any other illegal substance for that matter.
-So if you’ve got ridiculously bloodshot eyes a la Snoop Dogg at the High Times Cannabis Cup, you’re probably S.O.L. in terms of the likelihood that you’ll get searched or not.
+Remember, probable cause is one of few things that gives a police officer the right to search you for marijuana or any other illegal substance.
+So, if you’ve got ridiculously bloodshot eyes like Snoop Dogg at the High Times Cannabis Cup, you’ll probably get searched!

-However, clearing up red eyes is often as simple as administering a few quality eye drops – just make sure you spend the few extra bucks and get a good name brand like Visine, rather than the cheap generic stuff.
+However, clearing up red eyes is often as simple as administering a few quality eye drops.
+Make sure you spend the few extra bucks and get a high-quality brand rather than the cheap generic stuff.

 “Tidbit of Advice” #4: Go Easy on the “Cover Up” Smells

-This one kind of goes along with the eyedrops tidbit in terms of simple ways to avoid the suspicion of having weed in your car, but guess what?
-A super pungent Febreze or air freshner smell coming from your driver’s window, is just as much a sign of a stoner than is the actual smell of weed itself.
-While a single puff of Febreze might do OK in covering up a general cannabis aroma, going crazy with the stuff will do you no good at all – in fact, it’ll likely just increase the suspicion that you’re hiding something you ought not to be hiding.
+A pungent Febreze or air freshener smell coming from your driver’s window is as much a sign of cannabis use as the smell of the drug.
+A single puff of Febreze might do okay in covering up a general cannabis aroma.
+However, going crazy with the stuff will do you no good at all.
+It’ll just increase the suspicion that you’re hiding something.

 “I don’t always smell like Febreze, but when I do, it’s because my weed is too dank…”